 By: Madeline Berndt, MS, RD, LD

 While nuts are widely praised and utilized in a variety of diets, some nuts may yield more benefits than others.
 For some diets and lifestyles, this greatly relates to the carb content of each nut.
 What are the best nuts to eat on a low-carb diet?
-Let’s break it down.
+Let’s break down what low carbohydrate nuts are.

 What are the Lowest Carb Nuts?